-Serving as a Peer Educator can be one of the most rewarding and enjoyable jobs on campus.
-Benefits of becoming a Peer Educator include:
+Working for ARC Peer Education can be one of the most rewarding and enjoyable jobs on campus.
+Benefits include:

 - Receiving high quality professional development trainings